On this page:

 - Develop case studies that promote the work and impact of our charity.

-- Store non-essential cookies on your device
+- Store non-essential cookies on your device.

-- To process special category data for the specified purposes laid out above
+- To process special category data for the specified purposes laid out above.

 When you consent to our processing your personal information for a specified purpose, you may withdraw your consent at any time, and we will stop the processing of your data for that purpose.
-You can unsubscribe at any time to by emailing 'unsubscribe’ to email@example.com, by using the ‘unsubscribe’ link in our email footers or by changing your preferences in your Reach account dashboard.
+You can unsubscribe at any time by emailing 'unsubscribe’ to firstname.lastname@example.org, by using the ‘unsubscribe’ link in our email footers or by changing your preferences in your Reach account dashboard.

-- Compliance with a legal obligation when we use your personal information to comply with laws. and in relation to our statutory reporting obligations, investigation of complaints or enforcement action
+- Compliance with a legal obligation - When we use your personal information to comply with laws. and in relation to our statutory reporting obligations, investigation of complaints or enforcement action.